nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 git clone git@github.com:nomemory/open-addressing-java-maps.git
 ```

 Before jumping directly to the implementation, I recommend you to read [my previous article]({{site.url}}/2021/10/02/implementing-hash-tables-in-c-part-1) on the subject.
-Even if the code is in C, a few theoretical insights I recommend you to refresh (e.g., hash functions).
+Even if the code is in C, I recommend refreshing a few theoretical insights (e.g., hash functions).

 # Separate Chaining, or how `HashMap<K,V>` works internally

 As I've previously stated, `HashMap<K,V>` is implemented using a typical *Separate Chaining* technique.
 If you jump straight into [reading the source code](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/java/util/HashMap.java), things can be a little confusing, especially if you don't know what you are looking for.
-But once you understand the main concepts, everything becomes much clear.
+But once you understand the main concepts, everything becomes much clearer.

 > Even if this is not the purpose of this article, I believe it's always a good idea to understand how `HashMap<K,V>` works.
 Many (Java) interviewers love to ask this question.

 If you already understand how `HashMap<K,V>` works, you can skip directly to the [next section](#open-addressing).
 If you don't, and you are curious about it, please read the following paragraphs.

-The `HashMap<K,V` class contains an array of `Node<K,V>`.
+The `HashMap<K,V>` class contains an array of `Node<K,V>`.
 For simplicity and inertia, we are going to call this array `table`:

 ```java
 // The table, initialized on first use, and resized as necessary.